 To counter the effects of teething consult your child’s dentist.
 Massaging their gums with a clean damp wash cloth can provide temporary relief.
 Consult your family doctor, pharmacist, or dentist before administering any kind of pain relief medication.

-If you’re experiencing any of these, or other symptoms of teeth grinding and/or clenching it’s important to schedule an appointment with your dentist right away.
+If you’re experiencing any of these, or other symptoms of grinding and/or clenching it’s important to schedule an appointment with your dentist right away.
 The care providers at Tendercare Dental pay special attention to the needs of each patient, because a healthy smile is a happy smile!